Fadel0202/repliclust/docs/source/generating_multiple_datasets.rst

 Using ``repliclust``, you can generate many different synthetic data sets that all look similar.
-To illustrate, we will now generate nine different data sets based on the “oblong” archetype defined in the :doc:`basic_usage` section.
-In the simulation below, we define the archetype and data generator again for convenience.
+To illustrate, we will now generate nine different data sets based on an archetype specifying oblong clusters.

 .. code-block:: python